Facebook ads are a great form of social media marketing for dentists. But are you getting the results you were looking

 Make them an offer they can’t refuse

-Finally, if you’ve made your point, you have to get them to take action.
+Finally, if you’ve made your point, you have to get that prospective patient to take action.

 Give them what they want

-To generate leads, you need to offer something of value to get users to supply their contact information in return.
+To generate new patient leads, you need to offer something of value to get users to supply their contact information in return.
 People can be reluctant to hand that over, so your offer better be something they really want.
 For some great ideas, check out our Promotional Offer Idea Guide.

 Create some urgency

 Procrastination can kill your conversion rates, so make people feel some urgency to respond to your offer.
 Limiting the amount of time or the quantity of giveaways can help create FOMO (fear of missing out) and convince your audience to click now so the opportunity doesn’t pass them by.

 Want to learn more about Facebook marketing for dentists?